ReemaM/Predict-Loan-Eligibility-using-IBM-SPSS-Modeler/README.md

 ## Add and Prepare Data
 1. Add data to the canvas using `Data Asset` node.
 2. Double click the node and click `Change Data Asset` to open the Asset Browser.
-Select csvtrain.csv then click `OK` and `Save`.
+Select train.csv then click `OK` and `Save`.

 ![Alt Text](https://github.com/Hisaah/Predict-Loan-Eligibility-using-IBM-SPSS-Modeler/blob/master/images/10_1.gif)

 Let’s look into the summary statistics of our data using the `Data Audit` node.

 3. Drag and drop the `Data Audit` node and connect it with the Data Asset node.
 After running the node you can see your audit report on right side panel.

 ![Alt Text](https://github.com/Hisaah/Predict-Loan-Eligibility-using-IBM-SPSS-Modeler/blob/master/images/10_2.gif)

 We can see that some columns have missing value.
 Let’s drop these rows with null values using the `Select` node.

 4. Drag and drop `Select` node, connect it with Data Asset node, right click and open the node.

 5. Select discard mode and provide below condition to remove rows with null values.

 ```
 (@NULL(Gender) or @NULL(Married) or @NULL(Dependents) or @NULL(Self_Employed) or @NULL(LoanAmount) or @NULL(Loan_Amount_Term) or @NULL(Credit_History))